Roboy/ss18_showmaster/README.md

 ### 1. Facial Expressions

+Roboy's facial expressions are animated in Unity.
+The corresponding repository is in https://github.com/Roboy/RoboyUnityFace

 For starting with Unity, clone the repository to your device.
-For seeing the actual version of Roboy in Unity, go to RoboyUnityFace/assets and open RoboyFace.
-All Animations are stored in RoboyUnityFace/assets/animations.
-Corresponding material (for e.g. adding pictures) are stored in RoboyUnityFace/assets/FaceComponents.
+For seeing the actual face of Roboy in Unity, go to RoboyUnityFace/assets and open RoboyFace.
+All existing animations are stored in RoboyUnityFace/assets/animations.
+Corresponding material (added pictures to show them on the face, e.g. a moustache or sunglasses) are stored in RoboyUnityFace/assets/FaceComponents.

 The connection to ROS via code (C#) is stored in RoboyUnityFace/assets/RoboyAnimator.cs